Maple-pro/resume/content/authors/admin/_index.md

 I an currently a first-year postgraduate undergraduate student at [School of Computer Science](http://cs.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/).
 My major is Software Engineering.

-After graduating, I will join the [CSTAR](http://cstar.whu.edu.cn/cn/index.html) of the Department of Computer Science at the Wuhan University as an incoming postgraduate in 2022 Fall advised by Prof. [Jifeng Xuan](http://www.jifeng-xuan.com/).
+I have joined the [CSTAR](http://cstar.whu.edu.cn/cn/index.html) of the Department of Computer Science at the Wuhan University as an incoming postgraduate in 2022 Fall advised by Prof. [Jifeng Xuan](http://www.jifeng-xuan.com/).

 My research interest is in **software testing**, **analysis** and related fields.